Can I Do ITI After 10th? Everything You Need to Know

 1 year · NCVT

-Shortest duration, strong overseas demand.
+Shortest duration, strongest overseas demand.
 Specialised welders earn the highest salaries of any ITI trade abroad.

 2 years · NCVT

-Motor vehicle mechanics are in high demand with the EV boom.
-OEMs and service networks hire actively.
+High demand with the EV boom.
+OEMs and service networks are actively hiring trained candidates across India.

 Turner / Machinist